Pjulax/Social-Lending-Service/README.md

     ```
     docker run --rm -d -p 8080:8080/tcp sociallending:latest
     ```
+5. Application will be exposed at localhost:8080.

+Now you can take a look at API swagger documentation on localhost:8080/swagger-ui.html
  ======================== WHAT TO DO ================================
  0. Short description
  1. How to run